-North Korea to free fishing boat from South
+N Korea to free fishing boat from South

 The North said it was seized because it was poaching in its exclusive economic zone.

-The latest incident comes amid ongoing military exercises in the region as North Korea seeks to realise its nuclear ambitions and the South continues to test a US-backed defence system.
+The latest incident comes amid ongoing military exercises in the region as North Korea seeks to realise its nuclear ambitions and the South deploys a US-backed missile defence system.

-Earlier this month, the US and South Korea also begin joint military exercises in waters surrounding the Korean peninsula, involving fighter jets, destroyers and aircraft carriers.
+Earlier this month, the US and South Korea also began joint military exercises in waters surrounding the Korean peninsula, involving fighter jets, destroyers and aircraft carriers.

 The drills regularly anger the North, and Pyongyang has in the past denounced them as a "rehearsal for war".